-Talos, a Cisco company, got a cyber-attack map that shows the top spam and malware senders.
+Talos, a Cisco company, has a cyber-attack map that shows the top spam and malware senders.

 Data is collected from Cisco, and third-party feeds worldwide.
-As you can see above, you see the top 10 malware and spam sender with the volume and country details.
+You can see the top 10 malware and spam senders with the volume and country details.